 On a fresh but sunny Sunday morning I wrapped up well and took off on foot to Llanthony Priory, just round the corner from our cottage.
-It was quite chilly and only after a few snaps along the way my hands were frozen already.
-But never mind the cold, the secluded, once glaciated Vale of Ewyas was way too pretty for keeping my hands in my pockets.
+It was quite chilly and my hands were frozen.
+But never mind the cold, the secluded once glaciated Vale of Ewyas was way too pretty to keep my hands in the pockets.

 The Black Mountains area is magical.
 I was moving very slowly, admiring every little detail, every colour adorning the steep mountains, and the blue sky, providing a wonderful backdrop to the already picture – perfect landscape.

 I was trotting to investigate a partly ruined, Grade 1 listed building and a former Augustinian priory – Llanthony Priory.
 I now can see why it inspired so many artists, the location of the priory speaks for itself.

 After strolling through the ruins I decided to follow the footpath and climb to the top of the mountain behind the priory.
 It was relatively easy to start with, but the higher I climbed, the muddier it got.
 I was slipping about, but kept looking back over my shoulder to admire the views.